Caregiver Training [How to Wash Hands][Glove removal technique]

 Quick Answer

 Caregiver Training [How to Wash Hands][Glove removal techniq relates to foot pain — typically caused by overuse, footwear, or biomechanics.
 Most patients improve in 6-12 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 Video by Dr. Tom Biernacki, DPM — Michigan Foot Doctors